bssw-psip/ptc-catalog/catalog/IssuesForDesign.md

 # Using Issues on GitHub/GitLab for Design and Development

+## User Story

-**User Story**: As a software engineer I want my small team to use issues for developing new modules and capabilities so that we can keep track of design ideas and implementations.
+As a software engineer I want my small team to use issues for developing new modules and capabilities so that we can keep track of design ideas and implementations.

 ## Card(s)